Mindfulness in Education

 Training for educators

-Educators, counsellor or any other person working with kids and adolescents can undergo training to deliver the 6 weeks’ curriculum course mentioned above.
-To be able to use the curriculum you would need to:
+School teachers working with kids and adolescents can undergo training to be able to deliver the 6 weeks’ curriculum course mentioned above within the classroom.
+To become qualified to use the curriculum you would need to: